-The design and look of this driver are both quite unique.
-The finish is a sleek matte black color but it has colorful stripes to make it stand out.
+The design and look of this driver are both unique.
+The finish is a sleek matte black color, but it has colorful stripes to make it stand out.
 The club itself offers an understated elegance while also not looking like every other driver.

 This driver should be easy to use for most golfers, even very new beginners.
-It is incredibly lightweight for easy maneuverability and if you are just starting out, you’ll get a good idea of how to use a driver by getting started with this one.
+It is incredibly lightweight for easy maneuverability, and if you are just starting, you’ll get a good idea of how to use a driver by getting started with this one.
 It weighs just 200 grams.

-In addition, the weight distribution makes it feel completely balanced while you’re holding it.
-This is a great driver for you to get started on before you move up to more elite clubs.
+Also, the weight distribution makes it feel completely balanced while you’re holding it.
+This is a great driver for getting started before you move up to more elite clubs.

-What we liked about this club is that it has features to improve the drive of those golfers with particularly slow swing speed.
+We liked this club because it has features to improve those golfers’ drive with, particularly slow swing speed.

-This driver is very lightweight which means it has easy maneuverability and ease of use.
-It also serves to get you a faster speed and greater distance, helping you to improve your overall golf game.
+This driver is very lightweight, which means it has easy maneuverability and ease of use.
+It also serves to get you a faster speed and greater distance, helping you improve your overall golf game.

-If you are brand new to the game, or you know that your swing speed could use some improvement, the features of this driver will likely help you improve, making it one of the best drivers for beginners.
+If you are brand new to the game or know that your swing speed could use some improvement, this driver’s features will likely help you improve, making it one of the best drivers for beginners.